runelite/plugin-hub/README.md

  ![run-test](https://i.imgur.com/tKSQH5e.png)

  5. Edit `runelite-plugin.properties` with a support link and tags. `support` is the URL you want players to use to leave feedback for your plugin; you can just use your repository for that. `tags` will make it easier to find your plugin when searching for related words.
+If you want to add multiple plugin files, the `plugins` field allows for comma separated values, but this is not usually needed.

  6. Optionally, you can add an icon to be displayed alongside with your plugin.
 Place a file with the name `icon.png` no larger than 48x72 px at the root of the repository.